Codeception/Codeception/docs/02-GettingStarted.md

 * colors - turn on colors (if disabled)
 * silent - don't show the progress output.
 * report - format results in report mode.
+* no-exit - don't provide exit codes on finish.
+This option may be useful for using Codeception with some CI servers like Bamboo.

 With next options you can set output in most suitable format.